kvillaniholland/rbft3k/README.md

 - Once Docker is installed, make sure it's running (the Docker icon will appear in your system menubar)
 - Clone this repository
 - In a terminal, run `cd` to the directory you cloned the repository to, and run `docker-compose up`
-- It will take a few minutes to provision.
+- It will take a few minutes to start up.
 When you see `Laravel development server started: <http://0.0.0.0:3000>`, you can load the app at http://localhost:3000/

 # Usage
 - Upon first loading the app, you will see some (empty) tables of recent fights and top robots.